devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

     return data_flow
 ```

-In the code above, the ```data_path``` is the directory containing all the classes.
+In the code above, the ```data_path``` is the directory containing all the classes, i.e test_set, train_set.
 Usually, training and testing data required different preprocessing steps.
-By passing the required transformation options, your output images are transformed automatically.
+You can data transformation by passing the options wanted.

 The ```flow_from_directory``` method will do the heavy work to pull out and apply preprocessing to your data.
-One thing to note is the ```class_mode```.
-You have to chosse the right class mode to ensure your data label is processed correctly.
+One thing to note is the ```class_mode``` argument.
+You have to chosse the right class mode to ensure the labels are processed correctly.
 Refer to Keras documentation to see more control options.

 ## Custom Data Generator 1

-Sometimes, you might need a lot more preprocessing steps that are not available in the built-in feature.
+Sometimes, you may need a lot more preprocessing steps that are not available in the built-in feature.
 This is when custom Data Loader is useful.
 Take example of the dataset below,

 ```
 data/test_set\cats\cat.4999.jpg	cats